brianlinUM/youtube-timestamps/README.md

 ## Building
 Before beginning, make sure to have Node.js and NPM installed.

-Install all Node dependencies by running from root `/`:
+Install all Node dependencies by running from project root `/`:

 `npm install`